hyperledger/iroha-2-docs/src/guide/security/keys-for-network-deployment.md

 To generate a new key pair, a wide variety of methods can be used.
 However, within the Iroha 2 framework, any of the following methods can be utilized conveniently:

-Run the in-built `kagami` program by executing the following:
+Run the built-in `kagami` program by executing the following:

 ```bash